2021 BMW iX3 spy shots

 Our spy shots show that the iX3 will feature a sealed-off grille, a unique front fascia, and aerodynamically styled wheel patterns.
 The completed vehicle is also expected to sport some blue accents on the grille and rocker panels.
 The design was previewed by a concept unveiled in 2018.

 The iX3 is one of multiple EVs set to be launched by BMW Group by the end of 2023.
 The automaker aims to have 25 electrified cars in its lineup by that date and more than half, meaning a minimum of 13, will be battery-electric cars.
 The first of these was the Mini Cooper SE launched in 2019.
 The iX3 will follow this year and in 2021 we'll see the iNext and a new i4 based on the next 4-Series.
-Also in the pipeline is an electric version of the next 7-Series likely to be badged an i7.
+Also in the pipeline is an electric version of the next 7-Series, likely to be badged an i7.